syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/paging.md

 ![Customize page size dropdown](images/page/customize-pager.png)

-> The `pageSizes` property can be configured with either an array of strings or a boolean value.
+> The `PageSizes` property can be configured with either an array of strings or a boolean value.

 ## How to navigate to particular page